-Encourage the permanent designation of open-ocean, in-bay, and upland placement / re-use sites, as well as the use of beach re-nourishment, for the management of dredged materials.
+Encourage scientifically defensible regulatory standards for the permanent designation of open-ocean, near-shore, in-bay, and upland placement / re-use sites, as well as the use of beach re-nourishment, for the management of dredged materials.
 Advocate for the concept of placing "clean" sediment back into the water column as beneficial.